Why color matters

 - Use Stable Diffusion or Midjourney to create simple shapes or scenes with your new palette.
 See how the colors work together and make adjustments as needed.

 AI art offers the liberty to experiment boldly.
-If a color doesn’t fit, simply swap it out until you discover the harmony you seek.
+If a color doesn’t fit, swap it out until you discover the harmony you seek.
 Dare to pair Cerulean with Amber, or merge a Gothic Palette with a touch of Chartreuse.

 First published on Medium.
 Rewritten for this site.